jamesscully/ApiTest/README.md

 which will find rides that are suitable for 5 people.

-##Tests

-You can run tests by executing the following:
+##Testing

+You can find a test file in in `src/test/java/com/scully/`;
+Running these tests is as follows:
 **Windows**
 `./gradlew.bat test`
 **Linux**